 Halifax Public Gardens are located right in downtown Halifax, the largest city on the Atlantic coast of Canada.
 This park provides Haligonians with a lovely green retreat within the city.
 It is an excellent place to spend a lunch break, have a picnic, read a book or simply relax on the bench.
 There is a gazebo with a red roof, a signature landmark of the gardens.
 This structure is very popular for taking pictures by students or newlyweds.
 It is also a bandstand, and the brass band plays here during the summer.

 Halifax Public Gardens also serve as a place for natal day celebrations on the first Sunday of August.
-Mayor of Halifax provides tea and cookies for the public on that day.
+The Mayor of Halifax provides tea and cookies for the public on that day.
 Public Gardens have a large pond where a model of the Titanic floats.
-The ducks and couple of swans occupy the lake and occasionally beg visitors for food.
+The ducks and a couple of swans occupy the lake and occasionally beg visitors for food.
 There is also a small stream and several bridges and fountains.

-26.09.2018 by FPImages
+10.09.2022 by FPImages